Revised August 14, 2021

 The trouble with littering

-Surely no one approves of waste disposal by littering, but too many of us often find it more convenient to dump something than carry it to a trash can.
+Surely no one approves of solid waste disposal by littering, but too many of us often find it more convenient to dump something than carry it to a trash can.
 Litter is an eyesore.
 It destroys the beauty of scenery, people’s yards, or just the side of the road.

-Litter harms wildlife.
+What’s more, litter harms wildlife.
 A hungry animal may get its head stuck in a plastic jar.
 Or cut itself on the ragged edges of a tin can.
 It may eat bits of trash.
 If birds eat plastic, they don’t eliminate it.
 Eventually it fills their stomach so there’s no room for food.
 They starve.

 From the waterway it eventually goes into the ocean.
 Perhaps you’ve heard of the Great Pacific Garbage Patch.
 It stretches for hundreds of miles.
 It’s not the only ocean garbage patch, just the largest.